 The concept of functions and their properties form a central theme.
 Multiple representations of function properties are made possible through the use of the TI-84+ graphing calculator.
 Polynormal, quadrantic, rational, exponential, logarithmic and trigonometric functions are considered.
 In addition, MTH 161 includes an introduction to statistics through the study of descriptive statistics, an overview of matrices as a method of solving systems of equations, applications of vectors and polar coordinates, and an introduction to limits and tangent lines.
 Students may not receive credit for both MTH 160 and MTH 161.
-1 c.u.
-Prerequisite: An appropriate score on the mathematics placement test or an SAT Mathematics score of 550 or higher.
+Prerequisite: An appropriate score on the mathematics placement test or an SAT Mathematics score of